cglass0145/hellify/README.md

 hellify.py [-h] file

-The -h argument will display a help message
+The -h argument will display a help message.

-The file argument will take an input file to replace characters in
+The file argument will take an input file to replace characters in.

 # How it Works
 Hellify is a Python script that uses Perl regex to find and replace characters in a given input file.